 Storing and Loading data in aeon

 Getting data into the correct data structure is fundamental.
-This notebook describes the data structures used in aeon and links to more complex use cases. aeon models abstract data types: single series and collections of series.
+This notebook describes the data structures used in aeon and links to more complex use cases. aeon models two abstract data types: single series and collections of series.

 [1]: